ayush1108g/swiftshop/readme.md

 SwiftShop is a full-stack eCommerce platform built with MERN stack.
 It provides a seamless shopping experience.
-Site Live on: https://ayush1108g.github.io/swiftshop/
+Site Live on: https://ayush1108g.github.io/swiftshop/ *Note: Backend is on free server, Kindly wait for 30-45 sec for data to be completely loaded

 ## Dummy Login id: